ctrliq/fuzzball-workflow-examples/openfoam/README.md

 ### Using the Fuzzball CLI

-Update the workflow's egress destination with a S3 URI and Fuzzball secret .
+Update the workflow egress destination with a S3 URI and Fuzzball secret.
 The volumes block below writes workflow output file `motorbike-example-results.tar.gz` to destination `s3://my-bucket/my-dir/` and names the output file `motorbike-example-results.tar.gz`.
 The credentials used to egress this file is Fuzzball user secret `secret://user/my-s3-bucket-secret`.